Academic Internship Program

 - Personal and professional support from the academic internship coordinator.

-BSAD 220 is a one-credit internship and career preparation class that provides an introduction to the critical skills required for successful career planning and job searching.
+BSAD 220 is a two-credit career preparation class that provides an introduction to the critical skills required for successful career planning and job searching.
 Students will complete self-assessment activities and learn about workplace issues, job searching, cover letter and resume writing, and interviewing.
-Topics addressed will also include professional correspondence and communication, personal branding, networking, personal finance, and career development resources.
-Prerequisite: sophomore standing.
+Topics addressed will also include professional correspondence and communication, personal branding, networking, and career development resources.

 BSAD 300 is a variable-credit internship course for elective credit, which is graded pass/no pass.
 Students must be working in an internship during the same academic term as the course enrollment.
 Contact Dr. Ries to obtain permission for enrollment.
 Prerequisite: sophomore standing.